orbit-online/upkg/README.md

 without sacrificing performance.
 Conversely branch versions will always be reinstalled, even when they are a dependency of a parent package that is version pinned via a tag or commit hash.

+### Transactionality

+With the help of `flock` μpkg tries very hard to ensure that either everything is installed/upgraded or nothing is.
+Unhandled violations include (and are limited to) broken permissions (e.g. inconsistent ownership of files), insufficient diskspace, or a sudden closure of stderr.

 ## Including dependencies